calebwoods/rack-talk/index.md

 -- Run through notes --

-Diagram of Rack app
-Diagram of Rack stack with middleware
 Default stack, Sinatra stack, Rails Stack
 Where is the next request called in the middleware Timing as an example to show details
-Ephisize should be can used in any Rack app
+Emphasize should be can used in any Rack app

 Start with stack then getting into how Rack works and build from there